shwezhu/shwezhu.github.io/content/post/http/008-form-post-query-string.md

 [An answer](https://stackoverflow.com/a/22195153/16317008) from stackoverflow, hope it will help:

-HTML provides no way to generate JSON from form data.
+**HTML provides no way to generate JSON from form data**.
 If you really want to handle it from the client, then you would have to resort to using JavaScript to:

 1. gather your data from the form via DOM
 2. organise it in an object or array